usnistgov/psc-ns3/src/psc/doc/source/mcptt.rst

 first RTP packet of a new talk spurt from a sender.
-The latency of all such talk spurts, traced from the perspective of each receiving application, can be traced using the helper method ``ns3::psc::McpttHelper::EnableMouthToEarLatencyTrace()`` which takes a single argument, the trace filename.
+The latency of all such talk spurts, traced from the perspective of each receiving application, can be traced using the helper method ``ns3::psc::McpttHelper::EnableMouthToEarLatencyTrace()``.
+This method can be called with no arguments so that mouth-to-ear latency samples can be captured in the simulation via the ``ns3::psc::McpttHelper::MouthToEarLatencyTrace`` traced callback, or a single argument, the trace filename, can be provided so that the collected samples are also written to a file.
 The output file is formatted as follows.

 .. sourcecode:: text